 Is the GUI dead?
 Nope, but SkySync provides IT Pros the option of using the excellent SkySync web application or the SkySync Command Line Interface (CLI).
 The CLI is a first-class citizen in the SkySync architecture, and abstracts many of the common API calls into a succinct and powerful command library.

-In this post, we are going to install the SkySync CLI, configure the SkySync CLI authorization, and execute a simple command.
+In this post, we are going to install the SkySync Command Line Interface, configure the SkySync CLI authorization, and execute a simple command.

 SkySync CLI Install

-Before we get started, download and install NodeJS.
+Before we get started, we recommend downloading and installing NodeJS.
 This is the only prerequisite outside of the SkySync components.